safesploitOrg/monoblockchain/README.md

 # MonoBlockchain

-MonoBlockchain is a decentralised proof of work blockchain written in Python.
+MonoBlockchain is a decentralised proof of work blockchain with the backend written in Python.

 The cryptocurrency individually is referred to as an _MB Coin_ (Mono Block Coin).